LumaBrowser/.github/profile/README.md

 <a href="https://katniny.github.io/meowser/">Website</a> • <a>Download (coming soon!)</a> • <a href="https://katniny.github.io/meowser/release-notes">Release Notes</a>
 <br />
 <br />
-Our logo was made by wassupgeorgiie!
+Our logo was made by digital.artchives!
-<br />Follow her on Instagram 👉 https://instagram.com/wassupgeorgiie/ (she does amazing photography work if you're interested in that!)
+<br />Follow her on Instagram 👉 https://instagram.com/digital.artchives/ (she does amazing work if you're interested in supporting her!)